 imagex /split D:\sources\install.wim c:\tmp\install.swm 3000

-The resulting files (install.swm, install2.swm, install3.swm …) need to be copied to the USB flash drive into the directory F:\sources.
-The Windows Installer will assemble the swm files and apply the full wim image to the disk during the install process.
+The resulting files (install.swm, install2.swm, install3.swm …) must be copied to the F:\sources directory on the USB flash drive.
+During the installation process of the operating system, the Windows installer itself will collect the SWM files and apply the full WIM image to the hard drive.

-If you are creating an install USB flash drive with Windows 7 for a UEFI computer, you need to perform additional steps:
+If you are creating an installation USB flash drive with Windows 7 / Windows Server 2008 R2 for a UEFI computer, you need to take additional steps:

 - Go to f:\efi\microsoft\boot folder on the USB flash drive;

-- Entirely copy its contents one level up (to the F:\efi\boot directory);
+- Copy the entire content up one level (to the F:\efi\boot directory);

-You can also use PowerShell cmdlets to create a bootable UEFI flash drive.
+You can also use the PowerShell cmdlets to create a bootable UEFI flash drive.

 The following PowerShell one-liner will list the connected USB media devices.
-After you select the flash drive you need, it will be cleaned up, the primary partition will be created and formatted in the FAT32 file system (using cmdlets from the Storage disk management module):
+Once you have selected the drive you want, it will be erased, a primary partition will be created and it will be formatted with the Fat32 file system (Disk Management module cmdlets are used):

 $Results = Get-Disk |Where-Object BusType -eq USB |Out-GridView -Title 'Select USB Drive to Create UEFI bootable device' -OutputMode Single |Clear-Disk -RemoveData -RemoveOEM -Confirm:$false -PassThru |New-Partition -UseMaximumSize -IsActive -AssignDriveLetter |Format-Volume -FileSystem FAT32